april-webm/april-webm/README.md

 ## Hi there! 👋
 I'm April, a current **Pure Mathematics** and **Computer Science** undergraduate at the University of Queensland.

-I aspire to be a **Quantitative Researcher**, and my experience as a Software Development Intern for QIC and Software Engineer for UQ Racing has deeply reinforced my passion for finding solutions to complex problems.
+I aspire to complete a PhD in Mathematics, and I find myself always enjoying tackling whatever difficult problems I can find.

 - 🔭 **Currently**: Working as a Software Development Intern at QIC
 - 🏎️ **Previously**: Software Engineer at UQ Racing